jmacleal/customer_churn_prediction/model_card/model_card.md

 ## Ethical Considerations
-We might be tempted to say that this dataset can be used to predict customer churn of a particular service anywhere.
+One might think that this dataset can be used to predict customer churn of a particular service anywhere.
 However, these data represent the reality of people from specific countries (France, Spain and Germany), with specific characteristics.
 For other regions a new dataset may be required.

 ## Caveats and Recommendations
 It should be noted that the model trained in this project was used only to validate a complete data pipeline and to put it into production.
 It may not meet a specific demand.